Old Sturbridge Village: Appearances in TV and film

-Old Sturbridge Village has been used as a set in many historical movies, TV shows, and documentaries, including Hawaii (1966) starring Julie Andrews, Reading Rainbow (1984), Glory (1989), and Slavery and the Making of America (2005).
+Old Sturbridge Village has been used as a set in many historical movies, TV shows, and documentaries, including Hawaii (1966) starring Julie Andrews, Reading Rainbow (1984), Glory (1989), Slavery and the Making of America (2005), and ‘’Fetch!
+With Ruff Ruffman’’ (2009).

 Filmmaker Ken Burns's Hampshire College undergraduate thesis was an educational film made at Old Sturbridge Village called Working in Rural New England.
-Burns remains a patron and supporter of the museum.
+Burns remains a patron and supporter of the museum, and his team used it as a shooting location while filming his American Revolution miniseries.
 Old Sturbridge Village now awards a yearly "Ken Burns Lifetime Achievement Award" to individuals who have made a significant contribution to the preservation of history through the arts.
-Recipients have included Norm Abram, Cokie Roberts, John Williams, Tom Brokaw, Sam Waterston, Doris Kearns Goodwin, and Laura Linney.
+Recipients have included Paul Giamatti, Jon Meacham, Norm Abram, Cokie Roberts, John Williams, Tom Brokaw, Sam Waterston, Doris Kearns Goodwin, and Laura Linney.

-Old Sturbridge Academy Charter School
+Old Sturbridge Village-Managed Charter Schools

-In July, 2017, Old Sturbridge Village CEO Jim Donohue, who had previously founded the first charter school in Rhode Island, announced the opening of Old Sturbridge Academy Charter School, which would open in modular classrooms on the museum's premises the following fall.
+In July 2017, Old Sturbridge Village CEO Jim Donohue, who had previously founded the first charter school in Rhode Island, announced the opening of Old Sturbridge Academy Charter School, which would open in modular classrooms on the museum's premises the following fall.

+In 2023, the Massachusetts Board of Secondary Education approved a second charter school, Worcester Cultural Academy, in Worcester.
+The school was approved for a budget of $7 million per year, funded by the Student Opportunity Act; approval followed controversy after CEO Jim Donohue stated money generated from the school would bring in revenue for the museum.
+The Educational Association of Worcester and the Massachusetts Teachers Associations both called for a boycott of field trips to Old Sturbridge Village due to concerns that the museum was unfairly profiting off of the charter school.
+In April 2023, the Worcester School committee voted unanimously to approve a ban on field trips to the museum, pending investigation.